 - Bad bots threaten small and big websites alike

 Based on this research, it appears that bot miscreants pose a ubiquitous threat.
 No matter what size or type of web presence you oversee, it’s going to be visited by bots—frequently.
-In this post we’ll show you how the Incapsula solution (including our free plan) blocks bad bots.
+In this post, we’ll show you how the Imperva solution (including our free plan) blocks bad bots.

 Hands-off Client Classification

-Dealing with bad bots using Incapsula couldn’t be simpler.
+Dealing with bad bots using Imperva couldn’t be simpler.
 We’ve gone to painstaking measures to develop a completely automated system capable of identifying, classifying, and blocking malicious bots with no manual intervention.
 That is not to say we’ve implemented an iron-fisted, one-size fits all approach to dealing with bots.
-Quite the contrary, Incapsula is designed to be a no-touch, low false-positive solution; the key is our client classification engine.
+Quite the contrary, Imperva Cloud Application Security is designed to be a no-touch, low false-positive solution; the key is our client classification engine.

-Conceptually, the Incapsula client classification system may be thought of as concentric rings, or sequential layers of analysis.
+Conceptually, the Imperva Cloud Application Security client classification system may be thought of as concentric rings, or sequential layers of analysis.
 It determines whether a website visitor is human or not, and what its intention is.

-Here’s a more detailed look at the process Incapsula uses to identify and classify bots for you:
+Here’s a more detailed look at the process Imperva uses to identify and classify bots for you:

 Step 1: Looking at Header Data

-By inspecting HTTP headers, Incapsula gains valuable insight into visitors, including various clues to as whether each is human or automated, and whether or not it is malicious.
+By inspecting HTTP headers, Imperva gains valuable insight into visitors, including various clues to as whether each is human or automated, and whether or not it is malicious.
 It’s important to note that headers can be faked, so they should never be the sole criterion for making a blocking decision.
-Instead this information should be combined with additional criteria to make a more informed determination.
+Instead, this information should be combined with additional criteria to make a more informed determination.

 Step 2: IP and ASN Verification